Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 Get in touch to discuss how we can help you

 Pitting corrosion occurs when aggressive anions, such as bromides, chlorides, fluorides, iodides, and sulphides, break the passive film on the metal surface, causing cavities to develop.
-These pits are like miniature versions of sinkholes that form under roads and can grow over time, causing structural weaknesses in critical materials.
+These pits are like miniature versions of sinkholes that form under roads and can grow over time, causing structural weaknesses in critical pitted material.

 This article explains what this PREN number formula is, the factors that affect it, and its applications.
 At the end, we will recap the key points for clarity.